cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2023-12-12.md

 <!-- deno-fmt-ignore-file -->
 #### 2023-12-12

-# Using Web Components with Fresh
+# Using Web Components with Deno and Fresh

 Deno prides itself with its support of standards.
 It has embraced ECMAScript imports as the way to express dependencies, supports most standard web APIs and has championed server-side JavaScript standards through it's leadership in [WinterCG](https://wintercg.org/).